HumanSignal/label-studio/docs/source/guide/labeling.md

 Refer to the full list of customizable hotkeys in the [`keymap.json` file of the `label-studio-frontend`](https://github.com/heartexlabs/label-studio-frontend/blob/master/src/core/settings/keymap.json) repository to update a different hotkey combination.

-You cannot use this environment variable to remove or add an existing keyboard shortcut.
+You cannot use this environment variable to remove an existing or add a new keyboard shortcut.

 ## Customize the labeling interface